heritage and Gardens

 Kent boasts glorious gardens - exquisite sanctuaries where fragrance, colour and delightful design help you recharge and revive.
-To world-famous sites like Hever Castle and Penshurst Place, add lesser-known gems: the Quex Gardens, Goodnestone Park Gardens and fruit-filled Brogdale.
+To world-famous sites like Hever Castle and Penshurst Place, add lesser-known gems: the Quex Gardens, Belmont House and Gardens and the delightful Godinton House and Gardens.

 Use the search facility below or visit our detailed sections on: